Composing Task-Agnostic Policies with Deep Reinforcement Learning: Experiments and Results

+\cite{nachum2018data} use a modified Ant in their paper that has 30 units joint torque limit (low-torque-Ant).
+For our composition method, we use Mujoco standard Ant that has a torque limit of 150 units which makes the learning even harder as the Ant is now more prone to instability than a low-torque-Ant.
+For standard HIRO formulation, we trained three variants i) HIRO trained on standard Mujoco Ant, ii) HIRO trained on low-torque Ant (as in \citep{nachum2018data}); iii) HIRO pretrained for the equal number of training steps as used to train the primitive policies of our composition method on a low-torque-Ant (For more details, refer to Appendix C.1).

-Fig. \ref{hrl} shows the learning performance, averaged over ten trials, during 7 million steps.
-In these problems, the composite policy with HIRO outperforms standard HIRO \citep{nachum2018data} by a significant margin that certifies the utility of solving RL tasks using composition by leveraging basic pre-acquired skills.
-HIRO performs poorly with standard Ant as it imposes a harder control problem since the agent should also learn to balance the Ant to prevent it from flipping over due to high torques.
-We were able to replicate the results of HIRO \citep{nachum2018data} on their modified Ant (Torque Limit 30) and also, our composition model gave comparably better results on modified Ant than standard Ant.
-However, we use a standard-Ant to conform among all Ant environments presented in this paper.
-In the Ant Fall environment, composition model struggles to perform well which we believe is because the low-level policies were trained in a 2D planner space rather than a 3D space with an elevation that slightly changes the underlying state-space.
+Fig. \ref{hrl} shows the learning performance, averaged over ten trials, during 10 million steps.
+It can be seen that the composite policy with HIRO outperforms standard HIRO \citep{nachum2018data} by a significant margin.
+It also certifies the utility of solving RL tasks using composition by leveraging basic pre-acquired skills.
+Furthermore, HIRO performs poorly with standard Ant, even pretraining did not improve the performance, as it imposes a harder control problem.